What is Salesforce DX?

 Salesforce DX is not a CI or CD tools, you should integrate your favorite CI/CD tools by writing some scripts to call sfdx commands and authorize to your Dev Hub environnement.
 The CI/CD tools will be most accessible and useful for members of your Salesforce team.

-Salesforce DX is not a magic bullet that will resolves your dependency issue and managing releases.
-Project should be splitter into a multiple artifacts.
+Salesforce DX is not a magic bullet that will resolve your dependency issue and manage releases.
+Project should be splitted into multiple artifacts.

 Salesforce DX is a game-changer for Salesforce developers.
 Metadata in project driven by Salesforce DX and VCS should be organized into “Artifacts”.
 You should evaluate all aspects of your development process to look for possible ways to shift to the modular artifact-based approach.